the-unrealist/the-unrealist/_drafts/lyra-part-2.md

 <img src="/assets/images/shooter-core-asset-manager.png" alt="Screenshot of the asset manager settings in the Game Feature Data for the ShooterCore plugin"/>

 Lyra uses `ULyraAssetManager` (in `/LyraGame/System/`) which is subclassed from the base `UAssetManager` class.
 The Lyra Asset Manager implements thread-safe asset loading functions and handles initial game load.
+We'll take a deeper look at this in a future chapter.

 ## Next Steps
 In the next chapter, we will explore the lifecycle of experiences including how they are applied to all players, loaded, and executed.